SECTION 9: FOREIGN FREEHOLD PROPERTY OWNERSHIP IN PHUKET: COMPLETE CONDOMINIUM GUIDE

 Condotels and Hotel-Licensed Condominiums in Phuket

 A Condotel is a hybrid species of Phuket real estate combining the services of a hotel and a condominium.
 It is a common concept in other parts of the world, which permits individual units to be privately purchased, and then rented as hotel accommodation.
-In short, this type of ownership is for anyone purely interested in investment, not for someone seeking a second home or a personal holiday retreat.
+In short, this type of foreign freehold condo ownership in Phuket, is for anyone purely interested in investment, so not for someone seeking a second home or a personal holiday retreat.

 For investors interested in foreign freehold property ownership in Phuket, Condotels present an attractive legal option.
 The owner of a Condotel unit may rent it out on a monthly, weekly, or even daily basis.
 (For anyone who has followed the restrictions being placed on Airbnb by cities and countries around the world, this is a huge advantage for any property investor.)